How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Fertilizing young scotch bonnets

-Fertilizing fruiting scotch bonnets
+Fertilizing established scotch bonnets

 After your plants have grown to a mature size, you want them to switch from vegetative growth to the blooming and fruiting stage.
 This requires a shift in nutrients from nitrogen-rich to higher potassium and phosphorus.
 Too much nitrogen at this stage can doom your plants to produce very little fruit!